ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 # Introduction to QGIS

 ## Course Summary
 ### Introduction
-This course will provide an introduction to QGIS for non-geographic analysts who are starting to use geospatial techniques and mapping.
-Data for this is
+This course provides an introduction to working with geospatial data in QGIS for data scientists and those new to GIS and geography.

 ### Estimated time for course
-2 hours
+2-3 hours

 ### Audience
-Those beginning to undertake analytical work which brings together geography and statistics.
+Data scientists working with location data.

+### Course Aims
+By the end of the course you will know how to:

+* Navigate QGIS User Interface
+* Create, save, and customise a QGIS project
+* Import and export tables and spatial data to and from QGIS
+* Use basic GIS tools to process geospatial data
+* Edit geospatial data and perform a basic analysis
+* Style layers to visualise the underlying data
+* Create a basic geospatial data visualisation

-### Pre-requisites
+### Requirements
-Knowledge of the content presented in _Introduction to Geography and Statistics for Analysts_ .
+* We recommend completing the [Awareness of Geography and Statistics](https://onsgeo.github.io/training/_docs/awareness_of_geog_and_stats.html) training prior to starting this course.
+* Beginner/Intermediate knowledge of data science operations.

 ---